WEST HIGHLAND'S HISTORY

 The 1980’s were a time when the congregation had grown into a strong but still maturing church family.
 Lambert Baptist had arrived bringing his heart for evangelism and Bible teaching in his enthusiastic and infectious way.
 Soon over 300 members and adherents were attending every Sunday morning.
 So, after much prayer seven acres of property was purchased further south on Garth St. Through the time of planning for a new building the Spirit of God continued working in his people: the ministry of Pastor Baptist was blessed, people were saved and baptized, and the Word took root in people’s lives.
 In May 1987, the building at 1605 Garth St. was finished and became the new home for West Highland.

 It was a glorious and celebratory day and the church was full of praise and thankfulness for all that the Lord had done.
 However the following Sunday it was still a congregation of around 350, sitting in an auditorium seating 750, and they couldn’t help but sense the new challenge that God was now laying before them.

 In the third decade, the goal was to highlight the team approach to vision casting and implementation and to carry this theme to every aspect of the work.
-Lambert Baptist retired from the church and was followed by Deric Bartlett.
+Lambert Baptist retired from the church and was followed by Deric Bartlett in 1997.

 Many tasks seemed beyond what the people could handle, but they surrendered those concerns to the Lord and gave thanks as He miraculously met those needs.
 Each year brought new challenges which resulted in completion of the sanctuary pews, multi phased expansion of the paved parking lot, maximizing the physical footprint with the development of Christian Education rooms and a washroom for people with disabilities, and becoming officially incorporated as a church.